 Don’t let them get away with this: come with us to Cambria, or write your local media and political representatives and tell them what you think!

-COTONI-COAST DAIRIES NATIONAL MONUMENT: A GOOD IDEA?
+COTONI-COAST DAIRIES NATIONAL MONUMENT: NOT SUCH A GOOD IDEA!

 Sempervirens Fund, which has a long history of preserving environmentally significant land, is spearheading a drive to have the 5,800-acre Coast Dairies property on Santa Cruz County’s North Coast proclaimed a national monument.
 While the prestige of a piece of land being recognized as worth adding to the roster of national monuments is great, and the protections that come with it are often significant, it is also likely to drive a large increase in the number of visitors.
 When nearby Ft.
 Ord, in Monterey County, became a national monument in 2012, visitation jumped from 40,000 to 400,000.
 Even half that increase in visitors to Coast Dairies would have significant impacts on local services and communities, without bringing in any guaranteed funds to protect the land, the visitors and nearby residents.
 Moreover, Coast Dairies is already public property, given to the federal Bureau of Land Management in 2014 with very stiff and legally binding deed restrictions that prohibit harmful activities like logging, mining and motorized recreational vehicles.
 We think that while national monument designation may be a good idea, there has been very little public discussion of the pluses and minuses, and not enough hard data has been collected to base a decision on.
 This purpose of this web site is to educate the public, encourage discussion, and point toward a path that will lead to the best fact-based decision about how the future of this beautiful piece of the Central Coast will be best served.

 COTONI-COAST DAIRIES NATIONAL MONUMENT: PROMISES VS. REALITIES